High-profile departures from the White House

-Since President Donald Trump officially entered the White House in January of 2017, many officials have either been fired or resigned from their positions.
+Since Trump officially entered the White House in January of 2017, many officials have either been fired or resigned from their positions.
 Here's a list of those who have left so far.